 Start the evening with cheesecakes made locally.
 Then continue with tasting and learning about cheeses perfect for dessert.
 Learn how to make a cheese board for the end of your favorite meal.

 A new era of Wisconsin Cheddar has emerged in the past decade, with more cheesemakers moving to artisan aged and bandaged Cheddars.
 We’ll taste three aged Cheddars from one to 15 years, as well as a reserve Bandaged Cheddar.

 Special offer through January 1, 2014: purchase a season pass to all 12 classes and get two classes for free, a perfect gift for your favorite cheese geek.

 About Wisconsin Cheese Originals

 Have Fun.
 Do Good.
 Eat Cheese.
-Wisconsin Cheese Originals shares information about Wisconsin artisan cheeses through a variety of educational and entertaining events, all in the spirit of celebrating Wisconsin cheesemakers.
-An annual $2,500 scholarship is available to a beginning cheesemaker to help launch new artisanal cheeses. www.wisconsincheeseoriginals.com
+Wisconsin Cheese Originals shares information about Wisconsin artisan cheeses through a variety of events, all in the spirit of celebrating Wisconsin cheesemakers.
+Tickets are now on sale for the Fifth Annual Wisconsin Cheese Originals Festival on Nov.
+1-2, 2013. http://www.wisconsincheeseoriginals.com